Originally published April 10, 2018; updated January 26, 2022

 The EV has no gasoline engine.
 There’s no fuel tank, no exhaust pipe, and no engine oil to change.
-These machines are at the extreme end of vehicle electrification: unlike all other examples here, they use a battery-powered electric motor drive system to drive the vehicle, 100 percent of the time.
+These machines are at the extreme end of vehicle electrification: unlike all other examples here, they use a battery-powered electric motor drive system to propel the vehicle 100 per cent of the time.

-Recharging an EV takes considerably longer than refueling a conventional vehicle.
+Recharging an EV takes considerably longer than refuelling a conventional vehicle.
 Depending on the type of charger used and the ambient temperature, a full battery charge can take several hours.

-Note that many newer EV models offer a quick-charge function that enables a large, partial boost in battery charge in a short time: perhaps charging to 70 percent in just 30 minutes when plugged into a high-output quick-charge station.
+Note that many newer EV models offer a quick-charge function that enables a large, partial boost in battery charge in a short time: perhaps adding hundreds of kilometres of range in just 30 minutes when plugged into a high-output Level 3 fast-charging station.

-In an EV, total driving range is typically considerably less than that of a conventional hybrid – though advancements in battery technology are seeing higher EV ranges than ever.
-Still, with a range of just a few hundred kilometres at a time, EV drivers need to be conscious of the availability of nearby charging infrastructure.
+In an EV, total driving range is typically considerably less than that of a conventional hybrid – though advancements in battery technology are seeing higher EV ranges than ever, with most Teslas offering over 500 km of driving range on a single charge, for example.
+EV drivers need to be conscious of the availability of nearby charging infrastructure.

 However, this infrastructure is growing, and EV charging stations are becoming more and more common at airports, hotels, restaurants, traditional gas stations, rest stops, carpool lots, shopping centres, and other businesses.

 In some electric vehicles, like the now-discontinued BMW i3 or Chevrolet Volt, a range-extending gasoline engine acts as a generator to recharge the battery.
 A range extender is typically used only to power the battery as it runs low, giving drivers the ability to carry on driving without having to stop immediately and recharge.
 Unlike the engine in a traditional hybrid, a range extender is not connected to the vehicle’s driveline; in other words, it is not directly responsible for driving the wheels.

-In a range-extended EV, priority is on electric driving, and the range extender is only used as a backup.
-In the BMW i3, the two-cylinder gasoline engine can add approximately 100 kilometres to the vehicle’s range, once the battery approaches depletion.
+In a range-extended EV, the priority is on electric driving, and the range extender is only used as a backup.
+In the BMW i3, the two-cylinder gasoline engine can add approximately 100 kilometres to the vehicle’s range once the battery approaches depletion.
 These range-extended EVs are not very common.